Fuel Your Passion!

 As a volunteer with the EJC Arboretum, your passion for gardens and nature can inspire and make a difference in vital arboretum programs and gardens and grounds features, both to the public served and to the arboretum administrators and staff.
 The Volunteer Program for the EJC Arboretum has become an essential element that keeps the arboretum beautiful and inviting.
 Become part of a generous, enthusiastic group, formed in 2001, who volunteer to support the EJC Arboretum through landscaping and greenhouse tasks, plant labeling and identification, event and sale support, assisting in classes, workshops and programs, among other volunteer activities.

-To sign up to be an EJC Arboretum Volunteer, fill out a form from one of the four options below, indicating which area you are most interested in.
+To sign up to be an EJC Arboretum Volunteer, you must be at least 18 years of age, fill out a form from one of the four options below, indicating which area you are most interested in.
 We hope that you know the arboretum staff, and the community that loves the EJC Arboretum, appreciates you!

 The twenty to thirty minute Volunteer Orientation will be held in the Frances Plecker Education Center.
 Orientation attendance is necessary before volunteering may begin.
 Don't forget to mark your calendar!